Home

 All images © by Roberto Piperno, owner of the domain.
 Write to romapip@quipo.it.
-Text edited by Rosamie Moore.

 Angels by Gian Lorenzo Bernini in S. Andrea delle Fratte

+In the XVIIth and XVIIIth centuries angels were more often represented as young men.
+The most widely known example of this tendency is Ponte S. Angelo where ten statues of angels greet the pilgrims on their way to S. Pietro (in the background of this page the angel of Castel S. Angelo by Peter von Verschaeffelt).
 Gian Lorenzo Bernini was the author of two of the ten statues: the angel holding the inscription (I. N. R. I.) and the angel holding the crown of thorns.
 Pope Clement IX was so fond of them that he asked Bernini to put on the bridge two copies as he wanted the originals for his own palace.
 The statues however remained in Bernini's studio and in 1729 they were donated by Bernini's nephew to the church of S. Andrea delle Fratte (Bernini lived in a palace opposite the church).
 In his late works Bernini had a predilection for tall, slender bodies and he used the angels' dresses (and even the clouds) to convey emotions.

 The church of S. Maria del Popolo was largely redesigned by Bernini at the request of Pope Alexander VII.
 The redesign included several statues, which were executed by a team of sculptors.
 Many of these statues represented angels used as a sort of architectural element.
-They hold the coat of arms of the pope, the two organs and they show to the viewer the paintings on the altars of the transept.
+They hold the coat of arms of the Pope, the two organs and they show to the viewer the paintings on the altars of the transept.
 Ercole Ferrata and Antonio Raggi were Bernini's preferred associates.

 Angel by Ercole Ferrata on the façade of S. Andrea della Valle

 The use of angels as architectural elements is evident in the façade of S. Andrea della Valle where they perform the role usually fulfilled by a volute.
 The left wing of the angel links the two levels of the façade.
+This innovation however was not met with success.

-Angel by Paolo Naldini in S. Marcello
+Angel by Paolo Naldini in S. Marcello al Corso

-Another example of the use of an angel as an architectural element is the angel holding the pulpit in S. Marcello.
+Another example of the use of an angel as an architectural element is the angel holding the pulpit at S. Marcello.
 In this case Paolo Naldini, who started his career at Bernini's studio, elected to change the sex of the angel and the material with which the statue is made (wood rather than marble).

 In the first half of the XVIIIth century the pattern of the angels was slightly modified: they became more effeminate and more revealing, with the dress falling in a simpler way and in some cases being so adherent to the body to become transparent.
 Bernardino Ludovisi and Pietro Bracci worked together in the decoration of Fontana di Trevi and in the altars of the transept of S. Ignazio.

-Angels by (left) Giuseppe de Fabris in S. Andrea della Valle and (right) by Adolfo Apolloni in S. Maria del Popolo
+Angels by: (left) Giuseppe de Fabris in S. Andrea della Valle (ca 1824); (right) Adolfo Apolloni in S. Maria del Popolo (1915)

 Other pages dealing with Baroque sculpture: